wzyb-52/cs61a/Notes/notes.md

 +++

-Python excels as an instructional languafe because, throughout its history, Python's developers have emphasized the human interpretability of Python code, reinforced by the [Zen of Python](http://www.python.org/dev/peps/pep-0020/) guiding priciples of beauty, simplicity, and readability.
+Python excels as an instructional language because, throughout its history, Python's developers have emphasized the human interpret-ability of Python code, reinforced by the [Zen of Python](http://www.python.org/dev/peps/pep-0020/) guiding principles of beauty, simplicity, and readability.

 > A language isn't something you learn so much as something you join.
 >